abhishek7kulkarni/abhishek7kulkarni.github.io/_posts/2019-01-01-Association-Rule-Mining-in-R.md

 ![](1_files/figure-markdown_github/unnamed-chunk-3-1.png)

-Let us increase the supprt and confidence thresholds to see if we can find interesting rules.
+Let us increase the support and confidence thresholds to see if we can find interesting rules.

 ``` r